 Leo graduated from Rhode Island School of Design and embarked upon a career in New York City as the 1960s were turning fashion on its end.
 Through great mentors, Leo learned the business end of fashion and marketing.
 Soon Leo's creativity and designs attracted the attention of fashion editors and fellow designers alike.

-He began submitting fashion editorials to Vogue, Harper's Bazaar, Women's Wear Daily, Glamour and Mademoiselle and was acclaimed as one of the top young designers in America.
+He began submitting fashion editorials to Vogue, Harper's Bazaar, Women's Wear Daily, Glamour and Mademoiselle and was acclaimed as one of the Top Five Designers in America.
 Leo's philosophy was 'Clothes need not be expensive to be good.'
-He was awarded the prestigious Coty Fashion Award for Young Designers.
+In 1965 he was awarded the prestigious Coty Fashion Award for Young Designers.

 Over the years, Leo's name has appeared on dresses, sportswear, swimwear, loungewear, Vogue Patterns, jewelry and other accessories.
 With a career spanning five decades, he isn't stopping anytime soon.
-Leo continues to create new concepts in clothing and accessories with timeless quality and edge, while finding time to mentor young designers at RISD and across the country.
-Perhaps he can create something special for you?
+Leo continues to create new concepts in clothing and accessories with timeless quality and edge, while finding time to mentor young designers.
+Perhaps he can create one for you?

 Adrienne has an instinctive sense of style embedded in her DNA.
 For more than 35 years, in key positions at Talbots, Boston Proper, Norm Thompson, Boston Apparel Group, The Vermont Country Store and others, she has broken boundaries and created trends as a visionary merchant, on her own, and leading teams of merchants, art directors and copywriters.